vedgy/CMakeModules/README.md

 other vedgTools libraries as well as separate projects.

 <b>vedgTools/IncludeExpander</b> is part of this library.
-It allows to create expanded version of CMakeLists.txt file, which includes `vedgTools/*.cmake` modules.
+It allows to create expanded version of CMakeLists.txt file that includes `vedgTools/*.cmake` modules.
 More specifically, include_expander replaces all vedgTools includes with corresponding cmake-files' contents. vedgTools/IncludeExpander depends on free library TCLAP.